top of page

 Salt to taste

-Heat the oil in a frying pan and fry the chilies briefly, till they just start turning a darker color.
-Careful they burn very easily.
+Heat the oil in a frying pan and fry the chillies briefly, till they just start turning a darker colour.
+Careful, they burn very easily.
 Remove and add to a blender with all the other ingredients.
-Purée till smooth without any water, you want a thick salsa.
+Purée till smooth without any water; you want a thick salsa.
 Taste and adjust salt, vinegar and spice if needed.
 I always allow the salsa to sit for a few hours for the flavors to develop, or even overnight.

 • Facebook